The Basic Rule -- 120 Participants with Balances

 This exemption applies strictly to the first plan year only.
 Starting in year two, the standard participant-count rules apply and you will need to determine your filing status based on the count at the beginning of that second year.

-What Counts as a "Participant"?
+What Counts as a "Participant with a Balance"?

 What Happens If You Don't Get an Audit?